jeremyNg/shell-novice/_episodes/02-fileStructure.md

 teaching: 5
 exercises: 0
 questions:
-- "How is file organized in linux system?"
+- "How are files organized in linux system?"
 objectives:
 - "Explain file structure in Linux system."
 keypoints: